jbellis/jvector/UPGRADING.md

 - Experimental support for native code acceleration has been added.
 This currently only supports Linux x86-64 with certain AVX-512 extensions.
 This is opt-in and requires the use of MemorySegment `VectorFloat`/`ByteSequence` representations.
 - Experimental support for fused graph indexes has been added.
-These work in best concert with native code acceleration.
+These work best in concert with native code acceleration.
   This explores a design space allowing for packed representations of vectors fused into the graph in shapes optimal for approximate score calculation.
 This is a new type of graph index and is opt-in.
+JVector 3 remains compatible with the on-disk formats of JVector 1 and 2.

 ## Primary API changes
 - `VectorFloat` and `ByteSequence` are introduced as abstractions over float vectors and byte sequences.